fmariluis/fmariluis.github.io/about.md

 permalink: /about/
 ---

-I'm fmariluis, a software developer and political science student from Buenos Aires.
+I'm fmariluis, a software developer and political scientist from Buenos Aires.

 This blog is made with [Jekyll](https://jekyllrb.com/) and hosted in [ GitHub Pages ](https://pages.github.com/).
 The font I use is [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) from Google Fonts.